Correctional Officer

 Is there really any "correcting" in prison for the most part?
 I mean how do we get people justice and also get people the help they need so they wont do it again as soon as they get out of prison or later down the road even?

-Asked by Diane over 5 years ago
+Asked by Diane almost 6 years ago

 For the most part NO. We can not enforce correction on unwilling participants.
 Most criminals are criminals deliberately, they didn't accidentally fall in with a bad crowd or other crap.
 They made a conscious decision to adopt a criminal lifestyle.
 Once they get too old, or too tired, or get tired of the madness the system may be able to provide some useful tools for them to stay out of the slammer.
 They have to be interested in doing so on their own or it doesn't work.